• Home

 Qingjing Farm opening hours: 8 am – 5 pm

-Snack your Way through the Hawker Market
+Snack on goodies at the Hawker Market

 Once you reach the southern gate, you’ll find a massive food market selling a fantastic selection of Taiwanese and Yunnan-inspired food and snacks.